-Now, thirteen years after he started development, Colin has a huge range of pricey vibrators – from a $29,000 bullet to the $1m vibrator itself.
+Now, 13 years after he started development, Colin has a huge range of pricey vibrators – from a $29,000 bullet to the $1m vibrator itself.
 It’s cast from solid platinum and encrusted with white diamonds, South Sea pearls and royal blue sapphires.
-The target market, presumably, is limited to bankers, The Queen and Scrooge McDuck.
+The target market, presumably, is limited to bankers, the Queen and Scrooge McDuck.

 World’s Most Expensive Sex Toys

 It’s not the first time someone’s tried to entice the 1% to splash out on sex toys.
 In May this year, Gwyneth Paltrow’s website Goop published a sex issue, which included a recommendation for a 14 karat gold vibrator.
 Compared to Colin’s $1m beast it’s a snip at just $15,000.
 If you’re after something more dick-focused the Jcobra silver cock ring will set you back a mere $1,650.

 Of course not all pricey sex toys are expensive because they’re covered in gold – some are simply very expensive to design and make, like the Korean-made ‘Dream Love Chair’.
 This is one of our favourite super-expensive sex toys because it serves a very specific purpose – it’s designed to help people with mobility issues have sex in various positions.
 Of course anyone can use it, as long as you have a spare $6,000.